TheLordOfCat/TheLordOfCat/README.md

 - 🐱‍🚀 Hi, I’m @TheLordOfCat
 - 🐱‍🐉 I’m interested in Maths, Algorithms and AI
-- 🐱‍👤 I love doing Math and Informatics Olympiads
+- 🐱‍👤 I love Math and Informatics Olympiads

 <!---
 TheLordOfCat/TheLordOfCat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.